bright/new-www/content/jobs/junior-product-designer.md

 * good localisation and office in Gdańsk Wrzeszcz with a parking space nearby

 **Still some doubts why you may love working with us?
 [Check our 7 reasons to work at Bright Inventions.](https://brightinventions.pl/blog/reasons-to-join-bright/)**

-In case you have any questions, drop us a line at jobs@bright.dev or contact directly [Agata](https://www.linkedin.com/in/agatamietli%C5%84ska/) or[ Paulina](https://www.linkedin.com/in/paulina-trendel-666281175/) from our bright recruitment team.

-**HOPE TO SEE YOU SOON ON OUR BRIGHT BOARD! 🙂**